ravirch/End-to-End-ANN-Models-for-Regression-and-Classification/README.md

 This project was inspired by Krish Naik’s Udemy course on Generative AI.
 Special thanks to Krish Naik for his insightful lessons, which greatly informed the development of this project.

 ---

-This README gives a clear overview and helps guide users in setting up and exploring your project.
-Let me know if you’d like to add any specific details!